Telefonica/latch-plugin-mediawiki/README.md

 and configure the installation.

-Now go to "Special Pages" and click on "LatchConf", introduce the "Application ID" and "Secret" previously obtained and save the changes.
+Now login as admin and go to "Special Pages" and click on "LatchConf", introduce the "Application ID" and "Secret" previously obtained and save the changes.

 From now on, on user's preferences, a new section about Latch will appear.
 Tokens generated in the app should be introduced there.